-2022 The Families’ Civil War: Black Soldiers and the Fight for Racial Justice (under contract with The University of Georgia Press in The UnCivil Wars Series) (Forthcoming June, 2022)
+2022 The Families’ Civil War: Black Soldiers and the Fight for Racial Justice (Athens: University of Georgia Press in The UnCivil Wars Series)

 2020 The Temple of Janus at Rome: Philadelphia’s Civil War era Refreshment Saloons (currently researching)

 2020 The Loyalty, Prowess, and Devotion of African American Soldiers at Camp William Penn (currently researching)